Hand holding a pen and analyzing financial graphs on paper

 Operating income: our guide to everything you need to know

-Operating income is a key performance indicator for your company's real income tax regime.
-As an entrepreneur, it's imperative that you understand its methodology and how to interpret it.
-In this guide, SeDomicilier explains everything you need to know about operating income.
+The operating result is a key performance indicator for your company subject to the actual tax system.
+As an entrepreneur, it is imperative that you are able to understand and interpret the methodology.
+SeDomicilier explains everything you need to know about the operating result in this guide.

 Taxation